jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-programming/genetic-programming.rst

     * The AI and Machine Learning would try to generalize trends that exists in the observations within the data

-* Unfortunately, most evolutionary computation algorithms are not designed to find models like this
+* Unfortunately, most evolutionary computation algorithms are not particularly designed to find models like this

     * Often they are used for combinatorial or real number optimization

 * This is where genetic programming comes in

-    * Genetic programming optimizes a program/function
+    * With the use of a clever representation, genetic programming optimizes programs/functions